numberoverzero/bottom/docs/user/migration.rst

 After - 3.0.0
 -------------

-note: the following is available in the repo under examples/migration/v2.2.0.py
+*(The full source for this file is available at examples/migration/v3.0.0.py)*

 .. code-block:: python